 Salon se Leve Concert Series

 Salon se Léve is co-sponsored with the Wirth Center for the Performing Arts.
 To encourage emerging young artists, the salon setting brings the music and the performer directly to the audience, stirring hearts and rousing emotion and imagination.
+Visit the official website here.

 The Hennepin Avenue United Methodist Church Sanctuary Organ (Robert Sipe, 1979) is a principal instrument for Sanctuary worship services and concert life of this prominent downtown Minneapolis congregation and remains one of the city’s finest instruments.
 The instrument is distinctive in a variety of ways.
 Read more about this very special Robert Sipe Organ.